 "It's an investment".

 "How can I not be satisfied?
-The new car is going well, the two guys, Alonso and Fisichella, are happy.
-It's not often with drivers, who always have something to complain about".
+The new car is going well, and the two guys, Alonso and Fisichella, are happy.
+That does not happen often with drivers, who always have something to complain about".

 In fact, on the first day of testing, the two R25s designed by Tim Densham showed remarkable speed, confirming the results of previous tests.
 They are quick cars, they have good grip.
 Flavio Briatore, who admits he is not a technician but knows how to inform himself, explains:

-"Compared to last year's single-seaters they are lighter, both in general and engine wise, and are easy to drive.
-In 2004 we were not very optimistic and the final classification legitimised our feelings.
-Now we think we can do well, in fact something more".
+"Compared to last year's single-seaters they are lighter, both in general and engine-wise, and they are easy to drive.
+In 2004 we were not very optimistic and the final standings legitimised our feelings.
+Now we think we can do well, in fact, something more".

 Briatore is also convinced that he has formed a pair of drivers of great ability, complementing each other.